binki/rimraf-noglob/README.md

     rimraf(untrustedPath, { glob: false, });
     rimraf('/path/to/file?', { glob: false, });
-    // Passing a trusted string and relying on cwd rimraf('tmp/*.o');
+    // Passing a trusted string and relying on cwd. rimraf('tmp/*.o');

 A wrapper, `rimraf-noglob`: